Sapotaweyak Cree Nation

-The Sapotaweyak Cree Nation (SCN, ᓵᐳᐦᑕᐍᔮᕽ, sâpohtawêyâhk is a First Nations band government whose reserves are located in northern Manitoba, north-east of Swan River, approximately 400 kilometres northwest of Winnipeg.
+The Sapotaweyak Cree Nation (SCN; ᓵᐳᐦᑕᐍᔮᕽ) is a First Nations band government whose reserves are located in northern Manitoba, north-east of Swan River, approximately 400 kilometres northwest of Winnipeg.

 The community is mainly Cree, but has a mixture of Plains Cree, Swampy Cree, and Saulteaux languages, a unique dialect shared with Wuskwi Sipihk First Nation to the southwest.
 They have a number of dispersed reserves, most of which are along the shores of Lake Winnipegosis.
 The main centre of the community is Shoal River Indian Reserve 65A, located adjacent to Pelican Rapids (known as the "Métis Side" to the locals).
 About half the community's population resides on the reserve while the other half live off reserve.

 SCN is signatory to Treaty 4 which was signed in 1874.

 SCN is part of the Swampy Cree Tribal Council, which also includes the Chemawawin Cree Nation, Mathias Colomb First Nation, Misipawistik Cree Nation, Mosakahiken Cree Nation, Opaskwayak Cree Nation, Sapotaweyak Cree Nation, and the Wuskwi Sipihk First Nation.

 About 900 people had to evacuate because of wildfires on May 20, 2018, and were able to return on June 5.

 During the COVID-19 pandemic, Chief Nelson Genaille reported that of the 260 households in the community, there were 49 active cases and 313 others self-isolating in December 2020.